Shravya29M/Abstractive-Text-Summarization/README.md

 - Topic modeling identifies key themes using Latent Dirichlet Allocation (LDA).
 - Produces a summary aligned with the sentiment and topics of the original text.

-### 3. Hierarchical Summarization Strategy
+### 3. Hierarchical Summarization Model

-This script breaks long texts into chunks, summarizes each, and combines them for a refined output.
+This mode breaks long texts into chunks, summarizes each, and combines them for a refined output.

 Run the script:
 ```bash